NixOS/nixpkgs/doc/stdenv/meta.chapter.md

 ### `description` {#var-meta-description}

 A short (one-line) description of the package.
-This is shown by `nix-env -q --description` and also on the Nixpkgs release pages.
+This is displayed on [search.nixos.org](https://search.nixos.org/packages).

 Don’t include a period at the end.
 Don’t include newline characters.
 Capitalise the first character.
 For brevity, don’t repeat the name of package --- just describe what it does.